-Interview with Amaury de Saint-Blanquat, EFI co-founder and administrator
+Interview with Amaury de Saint Blanquat, co-founder and administrator

-Why did you decide to create the French International School in Phnom Penh?
+Why did you decide to create the French International School in Phnom Penh in January 2016?

 When I first embarked on this project, there was no school program aligned with the expectations of the French-speaking expatriate families in the country.
 Many of them want their children to be proficient both in French and English, which means that a bilingual education should be provided by native speakers.
 Until now, such an option was not yet available in Phnom Penh.